Empowering youth in education

 Consent decision-making, a way of deciding together where everyone is OK with the result, is a core part of sociocracy.
-This video shows a consent decision at a school using sociocracy about whether or not to rent a cotton candy (candyfloss) machine for a celebration.
+This video shows a consent decision at a school using sociocracy in school governance about whether or not to rent a cotton candy (candyfloss) machine for a celebration.
 Watch how the students resolve objections and come up with a solution everyone can live with.
 From the film School Circles.

 Download our free booklet